 11. Reflect and pivot if necessary.
 Once all is said and done, look back on the insights from your learner experience surveys.
 Start reflecting: What’s working?
 What’s not?
 Do you notice any patterns?
 Industry/audience trends?
 Global trends?
 What are the areas that need improvement?
 As a trainer or facilitator, your job to champion continued learning—for yourself and your learners!

-Need some guidance on your next Unconscious Bias or Diversity & Inclusion training?
+Need some guidance on your next Unconscious Bias or Diversity and Inclusion training?
 We’ve got you covered!
 Learn more about Media Partners Client Services.

 Sign up for these great benefits